lostlivio/technical-on-boarding/docs/proposals/slack-channel-reorg.md

   - sds-prefixed channels for general chat (contractors, non-cnct folk welcome)
   - cnct-prefixed channels for cnct-specific chat
   - team-prefixed channels for long-term project / engagement teams
+  - proj-prefixed channels for short-term projects / engagements
+    - one-off channels that have lived for more than two months get renamed with this prefix
+    - presentation prep
+    - engaging a client but no formal SOW
+    - outside collaboration
   - ping-prefixed channels for notifications
   - office-prefixed channels for administrivia
   - all else is one-off and permitted
-    - channels for presentation prep
-    - outside collaboration
-    - etc
   - address channel proliferation with regular curation

 ## migration